 45:00 – Ranking the teams that can land Antetokounmpo in 2021

 MORE: What’s next for Antetokounmpo, Mike Budenholzer and the Bucks?
 NBA GMs and executives weigh in

-Basketball, Bucks, Free Agency, Heat, Lakers, Mavericks, NBA, Podcast, Podcasts, Raptors, Thunder, Warriors, Evergreen, Featured, Top, Chris Paul, Donte DiVincenzo, Eric Bledsoe, Ersan Ilyasova, Giannis Antetokounmpo, Dallas Mavericks, Golden State Warriors, Los Angeles Lakers, Miami Heat, Milwaukee Bucks, Oklahoma City Thunder, Toronto Raptors
+Basketball, Bucks, Free Agency, Heat, Lakers, Mavericks, NBA, Podcast, Podcasts, Raptors, Thunder, Warriors, Evergreen, Top, Chris Paul, Donte DiVincenzo, Eric Bledsoe, Ersan Ilyasova, Giannis Antetokounmpo, Dallas Mavericks, Golden State Warriors, Los Angeles Lakers, Miami Heat, Milwaukee Bucks, Oklahoma City Thunder, Toronto Raptors